maje91/colex/README.md

 auto zs = some_big_things() | transformation | collect<std::vector>();
 ```

-### Converting Between Collections
+### Converting between collections
 In this example we filter duplicates of a vector by first collecting
 to a set, then back to another vector.
-While the example immediately collects to another type of container,
+While the example immediately collects to another type of collection,
 this can of course also be done after applying some expressions.
 ```cpp
 std::vector<int> xs { 1, 1, 2, 2, 3, 3 };